BitCannaGlobal/testnet-bcna-cosmos/instructions/stage4/task4.4.md

 # STAGE 4.
 Task 4.
 The SATIVA Upgrade
-Core Team will create a governance proposal on 1st July, 2021 at ~16:00 UTC, to upgrade the network to a new release, `v0.testnet7`.
+Core Team created a governance proposal on 1st July, 2021 at ~16:00 UTC, to upgrade the network to a new release, `v0.testnet7`.

 __New to upgrades?__ Read [this](https://docs.cosmos.network/master/modules/gov)